MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/parseurlfunction.md

 ---
 title: parse_url() - Azure Data Explorer
-description: Learn how to use the parse_url() function to parse an obsolete URL string. ms.reviewer: alexans ms.topic: reference ms.date: 01/08/2023
+description: Learn how to use the parse_url() function to parse a URL string. ms.reviewer: alexans ms.topic: reference ms.date: 01/08/2023